PilarFernandezC/BaSP-A2022-Etapa-1/README.md

     Click on Code -> Download ZIP
     Save the folder on your computer
     Extract the files from the folder
-    Open index.html on your broser
+    Open index.html that corresponds to the week you want to see on your browser
 ```
 ## Author
 - [@PilarFernández](https://www.github.com/PilarFernandezC)